About Omaha Communications

-We are Omaha Communications
+We Are Omaha Communications

-Omaha Communications was founded in 1994 with the mission to enable our clients leverage the emerging power of networks and Voice over IP technology.
+Omaha Communications was founded in 1994 with the mission to enable our clients to leverage the emerging power of Networks and Voice over IP technology.
 With headquarters in Omaha, Nebraska, Omaha Communications has a long history of innovating for our customers and implementing cutting edge technology solutions that advance their business processes.

 The dedicated team at Omaha Communications strives to provide our valued customers with the most innovative and customized technological solutions for the needs of their business.
-With a history of problem solving, we have have developed and implemented countless valuable solutions for our customers throughout the years.
+With a history of problem solving, we have developed and implemented countless valuable solutions for our customers throughout the years.

 Omaha Communications Installs Tool Room Tracking System at Loral Aerospace Loral Aerospace, based in Palo Alto, California, is one the nations most advanced aerospace technology companies specializing in the development of spacecraft and sophisticated communications satellites.
 Developing spacecraft requires sophisticated and expensive tools.
 Some of these tools can cost millions of dollars.
 Loral called on Omaha Communications to develop and install software at its Palo Alto HQ that tracks the location and disposition of the tools and equipment in their tool room.
 The software also helps allocate the expense of using the tools on a departmental basis.1996